dtonhofer/prolog_notes/swipl_notes/about_foldl/README.md

 `foldl(Goal,List,Starter,Out)`

-The _Goal_ in a `foldl` call is the stem of a predicate call.
+The _Goal_ in a `foldl` call (sometimes called the _foldl step function_ in functional programming) is the stem of a predicate call.
 This can be either:

 - an atom, giving a predicate name, as in `foo`, in which case `foldl` will look for a predicate with indicator `foo/3`, or